benjaminfranklin03/NeuroDiffEqLab/README.md

 ### 1. Basic Neural ODE from Scratch

 **Description**: This implementation involves building a Neural ODE model without relying on high-level libraries, allowing for a thorough understanding of the mathematical underpinnings.
-The model is trained on a simple regression task to demonstrate its ability to learn continuous representations.
+The model is trained on a very simple regression task, where it basically just has to predict the trajectory from a starting point A to a point B.

 ![Basic Neural ODE Example](images/neural_ode_example.png)